 Avelo Airlines is one of two major startup airlines in the USA to commence operations in 2021.
-We’re picky about sending deals on ultra-low cost carriers at Going, so we dispatched two Going team members to fly with Avelo from Las Vegas to Eureka, California to report back on how the new company is shaping up and whether these flights pass our Bestie Test.
+We’re picky about sending deals on ultra-low cost carriers at Going, so we dispatched two Going team members to fly with Avelo from Las Vegas to Eureka, California to report back on how the new company is shaping up and whether these flight meet our standards to send to members.

 What’s Avelo Airlines?